Digital History of India

-Experience our digital history of India and its unique civilization with WisdomMaps!
+Experience our digital history of India with WisdomMaps!

 Drought devastated the Indus Valley Civilization and its people were supplanted by Indo-Aryan tribes from Central Asia.
 Their Vedic period (1500-500 BCE) was named after the Vedas, large collections of hymns.
 Their varna system, which became the caste system, was a hierarchy of priests, warriors, peasants, and what later became Untouchables.
 Vedic texts were no longer written once a new culture arose around 600 BCE, in which small states because larger states with cities.
 New ascetic movements including Jainism and Buddhism arose.
 They did so largely in opposition to the growing influence of Brahmanism and the old Vedic priesthood and its ritual.
 But the old Vedic Brahmanism survived and blended itself with other native religions to become Hinduism.

 Most of India was conquered by the Maurya Empire during the 4th and 3rd centuries BCE, and innovation flourished.
 Prakrit and Pali literature arose in the north and the Tamil Sangam literature in the south.
 Wootz steel made in the south was exported abroad.
 The Gupta Empire that followed brought forth the classical or “Golden Age of India”.
 A Hindu religious and intellectual renaissance arose with enlightened governance and a vibrant culture.
 Both Hinduism and Buddhism spread to much of Asia with growing trade.
 Indian influence grew throughout the Middle East, the Mediterranean, and Southeast Asia, where Indianized kingdoms were established